 Imagine if your shop played death metal music.
 Would your shoppers feel more comfortable talking with you?
 Or would that turn off your customers?

 The products you sell also play a role.
-Your shop may sell only vape products, or you may sell:
+Your shop may sell only vape products, or you may sell these products as well:

 An editorial published in the industry journal Smoke and Vape Magazine suggests that traditional vape shops are "one-trick ponies" that do one thing well, but may not be able to compete with convenience stores, big-box stores, and other retail outlets that also sell vaping products.
 To stay competitive, the vape shop may need to do more.
 When it does, that can introduce a very different vibe into the shop.